fabricewerger/SENSUALSUIT/README.md

 # SENSUALSUIT
-A suit that can give you control over your emotions.
-A almost autonomous suit that works with air, servomotors and heatpads
+A project that can give you control over your emotions.
+An almost autonomous suit that works with air, servomotors and heatpads